-German wines are particularly produced in accordance to an imperfect scale based on the grapes’ ripeness at harvest time.
+German wines are particularly produced in accordance with an imperfect scale based on the grapes’ ripeness at harvest time.
 Generally, the riper the grapes, the richer the wine production, and thus, the more complex the wines.
-This system has been put into place in year 1971 due to the cool northern climate of Germany, in which full ripeness was historically hard to attain.
+This system has been put into place in the year 1971 due to the cool northern climate of Germany, in which full ripeness was historically hard to attain.

-Not all Rieslings of Germany are sweet, it is important not to steer clear Rieslings with a small amount of residual sugar.
+Not all Rieslings of Germany are sweet, it is important not to steer clear of Rieslings with a small amount of residual sugar.
 Grapes in Riesling naturally have very high acid, with the cool climate from the north in the country gets this acid to stay in the German grapes even toward the season of the fall harvests.
-In line with this, winemakers in Germany are letting the fermentations to stop before becoming totally dry, and hence, retaining some sweetness to balance the blends.
+In line with this, winemakers in Germany are letting the fermentations stop before becoming totally dry, and hence, retaining some sweetness to balance the blends.

 This small amount of sweetness is also what made the Riesling handy during dinner.
 Sugar is helpful in moderating the spice.
 The off-dry Riesling is best with Thai foods or fiery Indian foods.
 When you match Rieslings with something fatty foods like pork belly, you will discover that it has the complete triumvirate aroma.
 Sweetness, acidity, and richness taste good together.

-If you are planning to go for wine tasting holidays and enjoy a wine trip to one of the best sources of delicious, world class, and sweet wines and their specialty Riesling.
-Make your wine tasting vacations the best by visiting the wine producing regions and learning more about wines, especially if you are a wine lover.
+If you are planning to go for wine-tasting holidays and enjoy a wine trip to one of the best sources of delicious, world-class, and sweet wines and their specialty Riesling.
+Make your wine-tasting vacations the best by visiting the wine-producing regions and learning more about wines, especially if you are a wine lover.

 Read our previous article You really need to see the Drakensberg ‘Mountains of Dragons’ in South Africa